Brusarosco/APAGARTUDO/README.md

 # APAGARTUDO
-I made that simple code in VBA to automate the deletion of some data from an indicator, from my company.
+I made this simple code in VBA, to create an macro that automate the deletion of some data from an indicator, from my company.